absturztaube/sbb_cli/README.md

 ## Contributions

-Thanks to @nohillslide for adding support for macOS
+Thanks to @nohillside for adding support for macOS